Asirix1/embrio_CNV/README.md

 	* targets_path: Path to a text file listing BigWig files for sample coverage.
 This file should be formatted with:
 		* Column 1: Sample name
 		* Column 2: Path to BigWig file for that sample
 	* key_file_path: Path to your key file for train and validation keys, formatted as **chr, start, end** with sequences of 510 tokens.
-You can randomly select keys from the file ./data/test_for_git_tokens.hdf5 for convenience.
+You can randomly select keys from the file /data/test_for_git_tokens.hdf5 for convenience.

 In *CoveragePrediction.yaml*, you may also customize:
 * save_interval: Model save interval
 * valid_interval: Validation interval
+* or other parameters
 ## Model Output
 * Models are saved in the Models directory, with a uniquely named folder created for each fine-tuning session.
 ## Monitoring Training Progress